Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 “When we decide something, we decide… But it is our sovereign choice whether we apply it or not, whether it is needed,” he said in reference to the deployment by North Korean troops.

-Chris York is the editor of the Kyiv Independent.
+Chris York is the news editor of the Kyiv Independent.
 He was the head of news for the Kyiv Post before joining the team.
 He spent almost a decade in Britain working for HuffPost UK.
 He holds a MA in Conflict, Development, and Security, from the University of Leeds.

 Read More @ kyivindependent.com